SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Folder_Monitor.md

 ### Configuration

-As mentioned in the "Installation and configuration" section above, the parameters **Location**, **Username** and **Password** must be configured correctly so that the driver can monitor the right folder.
+As mentioned in the "Installation and configuration" section above, the parameters **Location**, **Username** and **Password** must be configured correctly so that the connector can monitor the right folder.
 In order to connect to an **SFTP Server**, the parameters **Location**, **Username** and **Password** also have to be specified.

-In addition, this page contains the **Directory Status**, which indicates whether the driver can access the directory.
+In addition, this page contains the **Directory Status**, which indicates whether the connector can access the directory.
 If the status is *Not OK*, more details can be found in the logging or in the **Summary of Last Check**.

 There is also a toggle button to switch off the **monitoring of the folder** and to specify the interval between different checks.
 The lower the interval, the more frequently the folder check will be executed.

-You can also choose to enable **Detailed Logging.** This does not change the functionality of the driver, but provides details about the flow of the driver in the logs of the file.
+You can also choose to enable **Detailed Logging.** This does not change the functionality of the connector, but provides details about the flow of the connector in the logs of the file.
 This option should be used for debugging purposes only, and should be disabled in operational environments.

 On the right-hand side of the page, the **Last Check** parameter indicates the date and time when the folder check was last executed.
 In addition, the **Summary of Last Check** details how many files were found, which files are new and which files disappeared compared to the previous check.